Doctor of Nursing Practice (BSN - DNP): Family Nurse Practitioner

 Illinois State University’s BSN to DNP – Family Nurse Practitioner sequence prepares you for an advanced practice role, with an emphasis on integrating preventative and self-care measures, as well as the diagnosis and management of commonly occurring acute and chronic health conditions.
 Throughout the course of the program, you will participate in and use research, and learn about the implementation of health policy, and education of individuals and groups.

 This sequence is renowned for providing an outstanding experience for students.
-Designed by doctorally-prepared faculty who still actively practice, the program mixes online and on-campus education to offer the flexibility you need and quality learning experiences that will take you to the top of your field.
-Unlike in many other BSN – DNP programs, our students are eligible to sit for FNP certification and apply for licensure upon completion of FNP coursework mid-program, allowing you to practice as an APRN while finishing the remainder of your DNP coursework.
+Designed by doctoral-prepared faculty who still actively practice, the program mixes online and on-campus education to offer the flexibility you need and quality learning experiences that will take you to the top of your field.
+Our BSN-DNP program is special in many ways, but an added benefit is our students are eligible to sit for FNP certification and apply for licensure upon completion of FNP coursework mid-program, allowing you to practice as an APRN while finishing the remainder of your DNP coursework.

 And, in the case “life happens” our program has a built-in stop-out point allowing students to earn their MSN after completion of master’s level coursework.